Hunga Tonga–Hunga Haʻapai: 2009 eruption

 On 16 March 2009, a submarine eruption near Hunga Tonga–Hunga Haʻapai began spewing steam, smoke, pumice, and ash thousands of feet into the sky.
+The eruption devastated Hunga Haʻapai, covering it in black ash and stripping it of vegetation and fauna.
+Between 18–20 March, a number of Surtseyan eruptions sent ash plumes as high as 4 km to 5.2 km into the atmosphere, with prevailing winds pushing the ash cloud about 480 km east-northeast of the eruption site and widespread and significant haze reported at Vavaʻu 255 km away.
+Steam plumes on 20 March were measured at 1.8 km above sea level.
 By 21 March, Tonga's chief geologist, Kelepi Mafi, reported lava and ash issuing from two vents – one on the uninhabited island Hunga Haʻapai and another about 100 m offshore.
 The eruption had filled the gap between the two vents, creating new land surface that measured hundreds of square metres.
-The eruption devastated Hunga Haapai, covering it in black ash and stripping it of vegetation and fauna.